 - is removed from office in accordance with Article 80 of the Constitution of Kenya (violation of Chapter 6 on leadership and integrity),

 - as a member of a political party, the member resigns from the party or deemed to have resigned from the party or as an independent candidate, the member joins a political party,

 - is disqualified on elections grounds specified in Article 193 (2) (loss of seat through election petition, the election being invalidated by the High Court or Supreme Court due to factors such as irregularities),

 - is declared to be of unsound mind,

 - is recalled,

-- is convicted to an imprisonment for more than six months.
+- is convicted to imprisonment for more than six months.

-In the old Constitution, by-elections also took place when parliament selected an MP to become the speaker.
+In the old Constitution, by-elections also took place when parliament nominated an MP to become the speaker.

 Referenda, or the ballot question, is a form of direct democracy.
 In referenda, people have direct say in matters of public concern.